Rone: History

-In February 2021, Rone received an arts grant from the Australian federal government for $1.86 million.
-It is one of the largest amounts awarded to a single artist in Australian history.
+In February 2021, Rone received an arts grant from the Australian federal government for $1.86 million, one of the largest amounts awarded to a single artist in Australian history.

 Exhibitions

 Since 2016 Rone has been creating immersive art installations in abandoned buildings.
 The first of these, EMPTY, took place in the old Star Lyric Theatre building in Fitzroy, Melbourne.
 Opened in 1911 and once seating 2,300 patrons, it was one of the first permanent movie theatres in Victoria.
 When Rone found out the building would soon be demolished, he asked to use the space for an art exhibition.
 12,000 patrons came to the show over 10 days, and photographs featured in the show are now part of the National Gallery of Victoria's permanent collection.